ruby/www.ruby-lang.org/en/news/_posts/2020-12-25-ruby-3-0-0-released.md

 ## Static Analysis

 > 2010s were an age of statically type programming languages.
 Ruby seeks the future with static type checking, without type declaration, using abstract interpretation.
-RBS & TypeProf are the first step to the future.
+RBS & TypeProf are the first steps to the future.
 More steps to come. --- Matz

 ### RBS